 The pavilion was used for children sick with tuberculosis as well as the healthy children of patients carrying disease, which caused more problems than solutions.
 At this point, the sanatorium’s goal was to add a new building each year.
 Since the wooden building was almost always in need of repair and more beds, construction on a five-story building capable of holding more than four hundred patients began on March 24th, 1924.

-Due to the lack of need, Waverly Hills closed its doors for good in June, 1961.
-A year later in 1962, the building reopened as Woodhaven Geriatric Center, a nursing home for treating aging patients with dementia, mobility issues, and mental disabilities.
-The center closed in 1982 due to patient negligence, which was not uncommon in under staffed and overcrowded hospitals like the Woodhaven Geriatric Center.
+Due to the lack of need, Waverly Hills closed its doors for good in June 1961.
+A year later in 1962, the building reopened as Woodhaven Geriatric Center, a nursing home for treating ageing patients with dementia, mobility issues, and mental disabilities.
+The center closed in 1982 due to patient negligence, which was not uncommon in understaffed and overcrowded hospitals like the Woodhaven Geriatric Center.

 The Death Tunnel

 Since the use of antibiotics wasn’t discovered when Waverly Hills opened, the treatment featured the use of heat lamps, fresh air, high spirits, and reassurances of eventual recovery.
 However, during TB’s peak, there was a rate of about one death every day, and the sighting of the dead being carted away lowered patient morale.
-The loss of morale in turn caused loss of hope and depression, increasing the death rate.
+The loss of morale, in turn, caused a loss of hope and depression, increasing the death rate.

 The tunnel took on a new use – transporting the bodies of the deceased to the bottom where a hearse at the bottom that would take them away secretly in order to preserve the patient morale.
 This also was believed to lower the disease’s spreading rate.